Samuel Alito: Personal life

 In 1985, Alito married Martha-Ann Bomgardner, a law librarian who met him during his trips to the library as a law clerk.
 They have two children; Martha-Ann left her profession to raise them.
+In early 2025, the second Trump administration appointed Alito's son Philip to the Treasury Department's general counsel.
 Alito resided with his family in West Caldwell, New Jersey, before his Supreme Court nomination.
 He has since moved to Fairfax County, Virginia.

 Since Stephen Breyer's retirement in 2022, Alito has been the only military veteran on the Court.
 He is a baseball fan and a longtime fan of the Philadelphia Phillies.
 The Phillie Phanatic was a special guest at his Supreme Court welcome dinner.

 In 2013, as part of the ongoing fallout from the Edward Snowden case, former National Security Agency analyst Russell Tice revealed that, during 2002 and 2003, the National Security Agency targeted Alito's phones, and those of his staff and his family, for surveillance.

 Teaching

 As an adjunct professor at Seton Hall University School of Law in Newark from 1999 to 2004, Alito taught courses in constitutional law and an original course on terrorism and civil liberties.
 In 1995, he received the school's Saint Thomas More Medal "in recognition of his outstanding contributions to the field of law".
 On May 25, 2007, he delivered the commencement address at Seton Hall Law's commencement ceremony and received an honorary law degree from the school.

 As a visiting professor at Duke University School of Law, Alito taught Current Issues in Constitutional Interpretation in fall 2011 and a course in the Master of Laws in Judicial Studies program in summer 2012.